open-orchestra/open-orchestra-docs/en/developer_guide/install.rst

 Install the assets
 ------------------

-We are using npm to manage some server side javascript librairies and bower to manage the client side librairies
+We are using npm to manage some server side javascript libraries and bower to manage the client side libraries

-Install the npm dependancies
+Install the npm dependencies

 .. code-block:: bash